christopheradams/elixir_style_guide/README.md

 The structure of this guide, bits of example code, and many of the initial points made in this document were borrowed from the [Ruby community style guide].
-A lot of things were applicable to Elixir and allowed me to get _some_ document out quicker to start the conversation.
+A lot of things were applicable to Elixir and allowed us to get _some_ document out quicker to start the conversation.